 Evergy Missouri West sells an undivided percentage ownership interest in its retail electric accounts receivable to an independent outside investor.
 This sale is accounted for as a secured borrowing with accounts receivable pledged as collateral and a corresponding short-term collateralized note payable recognized on the balance sheets.
-At June 30, 2023 and December 31, 2022, Evergy Missouri West's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$50.0 million.
-Evergy Missouri West's receivable sales facility expires in 2024 and allows for \$50.0 million in aggregate outstanding principal amount of borrowings from mid-November through mid-June and then \$65.0 million from mid-June through mid-November.
+As of September 30, 2023 and December 31, 2022, Evergy Missouri West's accounts receivable pledged as collateral and the corresponding short-term collateralized note payable were \$65.0 million and \$50.0 million, respectively.
+Evergy Missouri West's receivable sales facility expires in 2024 and allows for \$50.0 million in aggregate outstanding principal amount of borrowings from mid-November through mid-July and then \$65.0 million from mid-July through mid-November.